solita/solita.github.com/_posts/2020-xx-xx-centralised-schema-management-microservices.md

 There are things like [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/index.html) which provides tight integration with Apache Kafka but also works with anything else that can consume JSON Schema, Avro or Protobuf.
 I don't have any hands-on experience with it, but looks like it provides most, but not all of the functionality described above.

 In any case, we rolled our own because we could not find anything fitting our requirements.
-This article is too long to include a market survey in any case.
+Besides, this article is too long to include a market survey.

 # How we did it (and why)